cyn1x/zacvukovic.com/docs/portfolio/construction-site-safety.md

 # Construction Site Safety

-The Construction Site Safety Working at Heights program is reality training app was an initiative by TAFE NSW and icare that highlighted the importance of working safely at heights.
-The training program was delivered through an immersive virtual reality app.<br /><br />
+The Construction Site Safety Working at Heights virtual reality training app was a joint initiative by TAFE NSW and icare that highlighted the importance of working safely at heights.<br /><br />

 My role for this project was mainly focused on the backend.
 With a growing team and no tooling around the development of immersive applications, I led a project that introduced a scalable CI/CD pipeline that automatically built, tested, and deployed Unity projects to VR headsets.<br /><br />